-When making a cycling accident claim as an adult, you’ll have 3-years to do so.
+When making a bicycle accident claim as an adult, you’ll have 3-years to do so.
 This, in most cases, will begin from the date the accident happened, or from when the injury caused by the accident was diagnosed.
-One exception is where a child cyclist is injured.
+One exception is where child cyclists are injured.
 If that’s the case, a litigation friend can represent them in a claim.
 The time limit does not apply so long as the claim is started before the child’s 18th birthday.
 If no claim is made, when the child becomes an adult, they’ll have until their 21st birthday to file their own claim.

 Where a cycle accident claim is started and the defendant admits liability for everything straight away, the whole case could be settled in a few months.
 However, many cases involve negotiation over blame or injuries and require further evidence.
 Where this is the case, the amount of time required to finalise everything can go beyond a year.

 We advise that you start your cycle accident claim as soon as possible.
 By doing so, you’ll give your solicitor plenty of time to collate all of the evidence needed to support your case.
 Furthermore, you’ll find the process easier while everything is still fresh in your mind.

 Please call today and ask for a free review of your case.
 There’s no obligation to proceed with a bicycle accident claim and you won’t be charged for our service even if you don’t go on to claim.